ghastlymirror/ghastlyastro/src/pages/about/about.md

 ## About This Site

-This place started life as a wordpress.com blog in 2022, and has sicne changed hosts (and a brand new layout).
+This place started life as a wordpress.com blog in 2022, and has since changed hosts (and a brand new layout).
  I simply wanted to get into traditional long form blogging, as an alternative to just using social media all the time to express myself.
-What kinda of posts you can expect to see: gaming reviews (old and retro), playthroughts, photography and any other of my personal projects.
+What kinda of posts you can expect to see: gaming reviews (new and retro), playthroughts, photography and any other of my personal projects.

 ### Sister Site:
  <a href="https://creaturefeature.neocities.org/"><img src="/creaturefeaturebutton.png" title="Creature Feature: an Halloween Personal Website"></a>